jpweller/Implicit-Grid/README.md

     gutter-padding-top     - args: Multiple: 1
     gutter-padding-right
     gutter-padding-left

-####add padding inside your columns that will line up on the grid

-    fill-left *   - args: Cols to Pad: 1
-    fill-right *  - args: Cols to Pad: 1

 Take note that mixins marked with * must be used above col-imp or col to work properly